 could not leave their homes.
 The ASC health clinic found innovative ways to get medications to people, introduced telehealth appointments and stayed open for vital face-to-face health checks.
-The device donation program ramped up to provide hundreds more laptops, phones and tablets so that people could keep in touch, children could continue learning from home and job-searching and training could share our story and to support people in our community to talk safely about what's important to them.
-Through the kindness and generosity of many donors the ASC heads into the next year of challenge in a sound financial position.
+The device donation program ramped up to provide hundreds more laptops, phones and tablets so that people could keep in touch, children could continue learning from home and job-searching and training could continue.